Looking For The Best Hamilton Waterfalls? Us, Too – Here’s Our Experience!

 The first stop on our list on the day we explored the waterfalls was the Devil’s Punchbowl.
 This is a more popular one located to the east of downtown Hamilton – technically speaking it’s in Stoney Creek.

-We found the parking lot and paid for parking – $5.00 was worth it given the ease to find and the amount of time we spent there.
+We found the parking lot and paid for parking – $5.00 was worth it given the ease of finding and the amount of time we spent there.
+It also supports the area.

 The trail is quite short if you stay at the “top” and gets you close to the edge to see the falls.
 The upper waterfall is a ribbon waterfall and there’s a lower fall, too – but we didn’t see that one.